-45. While noting the State party's efforts to implement the Committee's 2010 recommendations concerning the State party's initial report under the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography (CRC/C/OPSC/ARG/CO/1), the Committee recommends that the State party:
+45. While noting the State party's efforts to implement the Committee's recommendations concerning the State party's report under the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography (see CRC/C/OPSC/ARG/CO/1), the Committee recommends that the State party:

-(a) Strengthen coordination at the provincial and local levels and establish monitoring mechanisms for the periodic evaluation of the implementation of the recommendations under the Optional Protocol;
+(a) Strengthen coordination at the provincial and local levels, and establish monitoring mechanisms for the periodic evaluation of the implementation of the recommendations under the Optional Protocol;

-(b) Increase the resources allocated to awareness-raising campaigns and develop training materials and courses for relevant professionals, including police officers and labour inspectors;
+(b) Increase resources allocated to awareness-raising campaigns, and develop training materials and courses for relevant professionals, including police officers and labour inspectors;

-(c) Increase efforts to prevent and combat the sexual exploitation of children in the context of travel and tourism;
+(c) Strengthen efforts to prevent and combat the sexual exploitation of children in the context of travel and tourism;

-(d) Bring its penal code into full compliance with articles 2 and 3 of the Optional Protocol and establish a strong legal protection system against sale and trafficking of children and establish a secure system of adoption that respects the best interests of the child.
+(d) Bring the Penal Code into full compliance with articles 2 and 3 of the Optional Protocol, and establish a strong legal protection system against the sale of and trafficking in children, and also a secure system of adoption that respects the best interests of the child.